agruzdev/Yato/README.md

 ## Yato

-A small repository where I'm gatherting useful snippets and abstractions for C++ development
+A small repository where I'm gatherting useful snippets and abstractions for C++ development.

+Yato includes 3 main modules: multidimensional containers and utils, actors system, and type-safe config.

 If you find any bug, please feel free to submit an issue!
-It will be very helpful for me
+It will be very helpful for me.

 ## Licence